reshapiro/audio-fun/README.md

 This script tries to create basic metaflac tags from a directory of flac files that have no tags yet.

 The required arguments are a directory of flac files and a second directory to store the tag files.
 The tag directory will be created if it doesn't exist yet.
+Normally the tags directory should *not* exist, but you can append to an existing one if you like.

 Any number of other arguments in standard metaflac name=value form can be included as well, eg  ARTIST=Ornette\ Coleman.